Menu

 • Commercial General Liability insurance policy disputes

-• Renter’s insurance policy disputes
+• The renter’s insurance policy disputes

 The insurance company’s duties to you are defined by the insurance policy language, and each insurance policy contains a different policy language.
-Your insurance company owes you a duty of good faith in adjusting your claim.
+Your insurance company owes you a duty of good faith in adjusting your Fort Collins accident claim.
 Colorado law provides that your insurance company may have breached this duty if the following occurs:

 • Misrepresenting pertinent facts to insurance policy provisions relating to coverage issues